ChieftainY2k/raspberry-garda/services/email-notification/README.md

 **Overview**
 * Subscribes to the MQTT topic **kerberos/machinery/detection/motion**
 * Topics are picked up by topic collector and saved in local queue
-* Saved topics are picked up from the local queue by the queue processor which creates emails with alerts and sends via externam SMTP server.
+* Saved topics are picked up from the local queue by the queue processor which creates emails with alerts and sends via external SMTP server.

 **Subscribed to MQTT topics**